OctopusDeploy/blog/blog/2018-02/kubernetes-rfc/index.md

 We will enable these by adding a new flavor of a Run a Script step: _Run a kubectl Script_.

-This step will allow you to write your own scripts, and we ensure the `kubectl` command line is available and authenticated against the Kubernetes cluster the step is targeting.
+This step will allow you to write your own scripts, and we ensure the `kubectl` command-line is available and authenticated against the Kubernetes cluster the step is targeting.
 This is conceptually similiar to our [Run an AWS CLI Script](https://octopus.com/docs/deploying-applications/custom-scripts/aws-cli-scripts) or the  [Run an Azure PowerShell Script](https://octopus.com/docs/deploying-applications/azure-deployments/running-azure-powershell) steps, which authenticate against and provide the SDK for AWS and Azure respectively.

 ![kubectl Script Step](kubectl-script-step.png "width=500")